|

 Mission History

-On the ground at Mariveles, a Japanese fighter had been observed chasing a P-40 overhead, gaining on it.
-The two went in and out of clouds around Mount Mariveles, then an explosion was heard.
-Both the Nate was lost and Lt.
-Stone MIA.
+On the ground at Mariveles, an eye witness reported a Japanese fighter chasing a P-40 overhead and gaining on it before both aircraft went in and out of clouds around Mount Mariveles (Mariveles Mountain) and an explosion was heard.
+Possibly, the fighters collided in the clouds or both hit the mountain while dog fighting.

 Spike Nasmyth adds: